| |

 Arnold - Bird-Eyes

-can be illegal-as sixteen-year-old Latisha, a lesbian runaway,
+1963, being different can be illegal-as sixteen-year-old Latisha,

-woman committed for depression.
-Although she's forbidden to
+an older deaf woman committed for depression.
+Although she's

-communicate in sign language, Anna teaches Latisha and gives
+forbidden to communicate in sign language, Anna teaches Latisha

-her a name: "Bird-Eyes."
-Their growing friendship and their
+and gives her a name: "Bird-Eyes."
+Their growing friendship

-alliance against the hospital oppression forms a bond that is
+and their alliance against the hospital oppression forms a

 |